DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 Please install the **Anaconda** distribution of **Python 3.5** from the download page: <https://www.continuum.io/downloads>.
 If you have trouble, read [this chapter](https://davebackus.gitbooks.io/test/content/installing-python.html), but keep in mind that the Anaconda download page has changed a little since it was written.
 Or come 20 minutes early to the first session and we'll (try to) set you up.

 **Code used in class.**  [Class 1](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/bootcamp_fundamentals_1.py) | Class 2
-Instructions:  click on the link, then click on the Raw button in the upper right, then save in a directory where you can find it.
+We recommend you download it before class.
+Instructions:  Click on the link, then click on the Raw button in the upper right, then save in a directory where you can find it.
 It's best if you add your initials to the end of the file name to indicate it's your version, which you can modify as you think best.

 ---